paulina-biocoder/paulina-biocoder/README.md

 ### Hi there 👋

-I'm Paulina and I'm studying bioinformatics.
+I'm Paulina, bioinformatics student.
 I'm interested in machine learning and broad areas in bioinformatics.
-I'm looking for a bioinformatics internship.
+Looking for a bioinformatics internship.

 You can reach me via